 But how do you keep the students engaged in a webcast?
 How can you combine different sources of information – like videos from the internet, info-graphics, presentations and the capture of the lecture itself?
 How do you store these lectures and make them available for students to view on-demand?
 How do you share it with other colleges within your network?

-In the article below, I have sought to share my experience with you – experience that has come from implementing Smart and Virtual classrooms for a number of colleges and universities across India.This is the first of a series of articles I am writing on how classrooms, operation theatres and healthcare delivery capabilities are undergoing radical changes in India – brought about by advances in technology.
+In the article below, I have sought to share my experience with you – experience that has come from implementing Smart and Virtual classrooms for a number of colleges and universities across India.This is the first of a series of articles I am writing on how classrooms, capabilities are undergoing radical changes in India – brought about by advances in technology.